moycat/apple-roaster/README-en.md

 1. Insert the stick, press `Option` at boot, and select the boot option from USB.
 2. Wait for completion, after which Mac will automatically reboot into Debian.

+The root password of `bullseye` is `toor`.

 ## Customization

-You can customize the image by creating scripts or configurations in `images`, `machines` and `cloud-init`.
+You can customize the image by creating scripts or configurations in `images`, `machines`, and `cloud-init`.

-It's strongly recommended to read the packing and installation scripts before customization, and refer to existing ones.
+It's strongly recommended to read the packing and installation scripts before customization and refer to existing ones.

 ### System customization

-To customize the image, create a directory in `image` of this layout:
+To customize the image, create a directory in `images` of this layout:

 ```
 ├── image.sh # metadata